-Reference bursts shall be recorded and write equalized at 22,125 frpi between the innermost BOT hole and not more than two inches prior to the LP hole for a minimum distance of 22 in (558.8 mm).
+Reference bursts shall be recorded at 7.35K frpi between the innermost BOT hole and not more than two inches prior to the LP hole.
 The remaining area between the BOT hole and the LP hole shall be completely erased, for all other tracks including between tracks, at format time.
-The recording format may be discerned from similar formats based on either the reference burst frequency or placement.